History of the Rockaway Borough Public Library

 With the financial assistance of a generous grant from the New Jersey Historical Commission, and the hard work and dedication of Friends and volunteers, the Library enjoys newly renovated and beautifully restored Museum Rooms.
 We sincerely thank everyone who has made this project possible.

 Collections include historic furniture, textiles, books, photographs, and artifacts from the families of Stephen Joseph Jackson and Dr. and Mrs. George H. Foster.

 All Museum policies and procedures are established by The Board of Trustees of the Rockaway Borough Public Library.

 Funding for the Museum is made possible by individual and organizational contributions.
-You may support the Museum by purchasing a Remembering Rockaway book for $15.00, available at the Library.
-The Friends of the Library are generous in providing financial support, as well.
+You may support the Museum by purchasing a Remembering Rockaway book for $10.00, available at the Library.

 Programs and Tours

 The Museum Rooms are open for visit by appointment only and are open for public visits during the holiday season and for special events.